Facct22guide/Facct22guide.github.io/sessionchairs.md

 * **Review pre-submitted questions on Sli.do related to the specific papers.** For more information on how to do that, reach out to Morgan Bartlett from the Executive Events organising team.
 * **Share the relevant pre-submitted questions with the presenters ahead of time** so they can prepare answers earlier.
 * **Check out how to use Sli.do if you'd like** Sli.do provides [several videos that explain how to use the service](https://www.sli.do/videos)
+* Let your assigned volunteer and authors know how you'd like to work together.
+Some key decisions to make
+  * who will accept/reject the questions in slido?
+  * will you monitor the zoom chat?
+Circle chat?
+  * who will mark questions answered?

+## Right beefore going live

+* discuss beforehand with everyone (including tech support) which kinds of questions you want to answer privately (e.g. tech issues)
+* **Turn on Sli.do moderation as a safety guard** to control waht participants can see

 ## During the live Q&A